 I feel forewarned and I know what to expect.
 Awareness reduces the number of surprises and adds predictability.
 Like a squirrel I gather good books and movies to occupy and nurture the wanderings of my mind.
 My journal lies ready at the bedside.
 Maybe I will change holiday rituals and side step the pain of the old ones.

 Brisk walks and crisp air help to awaken the lethargy.
 The cold which chills me to the bone encourages comfort food and rich soup, lovely soft flannels and colorful plaids.
 I can fill my empty home with the smells of freshly baked bread, cinnamon and raisins.

 The lonely early night, although dark, reveals diamonds in the sky and the silence for reflecting on what once was.
 Warm memories unfold and I am at peace.
 I know where to find you.
+You live within the stars.
 Grief has quieted its roar.

 Nature sends the brown bear to hibernate, the geese migrate and I am reminded to seek solace.
 The quiet safe place inside where I can care for myself, where my heart can be still.
 Where I can experience connection to those I miss, and where I can remember who I am.

 Autumn has forewarned me and I have a suspicion of what to expect.
 I will nurture myself.
 I will say “yes” to the friends who understand and ”no” to those who dont.

 I will get up I will keep going